AlexeyKovynev/TaskHelper/README.md

 # TaskHelper
-App allows to get processes, update, group, export XML and XLSX (With chart generating), import XML to compare saved processes with current
+App allows to get processes, group them by name, export XML and XLSX (with chart generating), import saved XML to compare processes with current ones

 Windows only, Java 8